 Visit Hollingworth Lake.
 Go to the water activity centre and get out on the water or visit the Country Park Visitor Centre and pick up a trail guide.
 Either way, round off your trip with some chips from Mr Thomas’s.

-Pick up some local produce at the monthly Littleborough Farmer’s Market and Craft Fair, held the second Sunday of each month.
+Pick up some local produce at the monthly Littleborough Community Market, held the second Sunday of each month.